simeononsecurity/simeononsecurity.ch/content/articles/audit-permissions-vcenter-powercli/index.en.md

 3. **Identify Inappropriate Access**: During the audit, you may come across users with inappropriate access or permissions that go beyond their required roles.
 You need to identify such instances and take necessary actions to mitigate security risks.

    You can use the output from the previous step to analyze the permissions of each user and compare them against your organization's security policies.
-Look for any excessive privileges or permissions that are not aligned with the user's responsibilities.
+Look for any excessive privileges or permissions that aren't aligned with the user's responsibilities.

 4. **Remove Unnecessary Permissions**: To maintain a secure vCenter environment, you need to remove any unnecessary or excessive permissions granted to users.
 Use the `Remove-VIPermission` cmdlet to revoke permissions for a specific user.